pingcap/docs-tidb-operator/en/get-started.md

 minikube start --image-repository registry.cn-hangzhou.aliyuncs.com/google_containers
 ```

+#### Configure HTTP/HTTPS proxy environments in your Docker

-Or you can configure HTTP/HTTPS proxy environments in your Docker:
+You can configure HTTP/HTTPS proxy environments in your Docker:

 {{< copyable "shell-regular" >}}